20th Politburo of the Chinese Communist Party

-Commentary

 The 20th CCP Politburo was noted as the first to include a former Minister of State Security and the first Politburo with no women in 25 years.
 All members are Han Chinese, the majority ethnic group in the country.
+According to informal party convention, party leaders aged 68 or above are not eligible to remain in the Politburo but the 20th reelected three members past that age.